RayDeeUx/More-Level-Tags/about.md

 - ![Scale trigger icon](frame:edit_eScaleComBtn_001.png&scale:0.35) | Level disables the negative scale fix
 - ![Cube icon](frame:portal_03_extra_2_001.png&scale:0.85) | Level uses 2P mode

 This [Geode mod](https://geode-sdk.org) is a (consenting) continuation of TheSillyDoggo's "More Level Tags" mod, and is licensed under the LGPLv2 license.
-To report bugs or get help with using my mods, press the Discord button at the lower left corner.
+To report bugs or get help with using my mods, press the Discord button in the lower left corner.